venkat201097/Conditional-GAN/README.md

 ### Branches
 1. main : Has the implementation of conditional GAN.
-2. vanilla-GAN : GAN for modeling unconditional data distribution $P(X).
+2. vanilla-GAN : GAN for modeling unconditional data distribution $P(X)$.